 What Is the Difference Between Each Progressive Lens Designs in the Ergo Line Up?

 The Impression designs are always top-notch designs with the most possibilities to individualize your lenses.
 The more data Rodenstock can comprehend the wider your field of view gets with your progressives and the more visual comfort you will experience.
 In short, this lens design is really customized to your needs and state of the art in the ophthalmic industry.

 Generally speaking, this is even more important in daily progressives compared to computer progressives.
 The reason is the clear field of view in computer progressives is a lot bigger compared to your normal progressives.
-There is way less need for pointing your nose into the direction you want to see clearly in.
+There is way less need for pointing your nose in the direction you want to see clearly.

 The lower prized computer progressives from Rodenstock is the “Progressiv” Ergoline.
 Those lenses have no customization features.
 It is just the design and it does not matter if your eyes are quite apart from each other or if your pupillary distance is pretty small.
 The designs stay the same for both people.